The Best Thanksgiving Stuffing

 Step Three: Add the Dry Bread Cubes

-Turn off the heat on the stove.
-Add the dry bread cubes over the vegetables in the pan.
-Some people call it stale bread, either way, you get the drift.
+Turn off the stove’s heat.
+Add the dry bread cubes to the vegetables in the pan.
+Some people call this stale bread, but you get the drift either way.

 Add the Bread Cubes